for Adult Learners

-We've heard it before: ‘Practice makes perfect.’
-Yet even the most eager learner might cringe when told to practice daily.
-Perhaps the most challenging aspect of learning a musical instrument is developing a healthy, productive approach to practice.
-Your teacher will give you guidelines on how often and how long to practice, as well as what to practice, but he/she can only tell you how to improve.
+We’ve heard it before: ‘Practice makes perfect.’
+Yet even the most eager learner might cringe when told to practise daily.
+Perhaps the most challenging aspect of learning to play a musical instrument or sing is developing a healthy, productive approach to practice.
+Your teacher will give you guidelines on how often and how long to practise, as well as what to practise, but he/she can only tell you how to improve.
 The real work is up to you, and mostly on your own time.
 Here are a few tips:

-Aim to practice every day.
 Even a small amount of daily practice is much more effective than a long practice session the day before your next lesson.
 Make practice a part of your daily routine.
-Determine when is the best time for you to practice.
-If you like practicing in the morning, get up 30 minutes early so that you won't be late for work.
-If you're an evening person, do your practice before going to bed or before you become sleepy.
-If you skip a practice day, don't worry, but do try to make up for the missed practice session by extending your practice time for at least 5 minutes for your next session.
+Determine when is the best time for you to practise.
+If you like practising in the morning, get up 30 minutes early so that you won’t be late for work.
+If you’re an evening person, do your practice before going to bed or before you become sleepy.
+If you skip a practice day, don’t worry, but do try to make up for the missed practice session by extending your practice time for at least 5 minutes for your next session.

 The excitement of a new adventure is enough to provide an ample supply of positive motivation for the first several weeks of the instrumental music experience.
 But once the initial enthusiasm wears off, it is important to start developing healthy practice habits that will guarantee a positive musical experience for your child.
 Your support and guidance are very important at this stage.
 Here are a few tips: